redhat-developer/odo/docs/proposals/event-notification.md

 1) IDE creates a URL (calls `odo url create`) and pushes the user's code (calls `odo push`)
 2) To get the status of that app, the IDE runs `odo component status -o json` to start the long-running odo process.
 The status command then helpfully reports the pod/url/supervisord container status, which allows the IDE to determine when the app process is up.
-3) [some time passes]
+3) *[some time passes]*
-4) IDE creates a new URL (or performs some other action that invalidates the existing `odo status` stte, such as `odo component delete`) by calling `odo url create`.
+4) IDE creates a new URL (or performs some other action that invalidates the existing `odo status` state, such as `odo component delete`) by calling `odo url create`.
-5) The long-running `odo status` process is still running, but somehow needs to know about the new URL from step 4 (or other events)
+5) The long-running `odo status` process is still running, but somehow needs to know about the new URL from step 4 (or other events).

-Thus, in some way that existing long-running `odo status` process needs to be informed of the new event (a new url event, a component deletion event, etc).
+Thus, in some way, that existing long-running `odo status` process needs to be informed of the new event (a new url event, a component deletion event, etc).
 Since these events are generated across independent OS processes, this requires some form of [IPC](https://en.wikipedia.org/wiki/Inter-process_communication).

 ### Some options in how to communicate these data across independent odo processes (in ascending order of complexity)